sevyharris/MonteCoffee/documentation/examples/acceleration.rst

 where :math:`N_f` is a factor to separate quasi-equilibrated and non-equilibrated events, :math:`r_S` is the sum of rates of non-equilibrated and non-sufficiently-executed events, and :math:`r_{m,f},r_{m,b}` are the forward and backward rates of the reaction in question.
-The factor of 2 accounts for the forth and back reaction.
+The factor of 2 accounts for the forward and backward reaction.

 For the rate based scaling :math:`r_S` is defined as: